ges0909/about-programming/jhipster/README.md

 Before you start read [The JHipster Mini-Book](https://www.infoq.com/minibooks/jhipster-4x-mini-book).

 ::: tip
 Don't use `git-bash` for [JHipster](https://www.jhipster.tech/) console commands because it has some problems with cursor control making it difficult to configure your application properly.
-Instead try [Cmder](http://cmder.net/).
+Instead donwload [Cmder](http://cmder.net/) and execute `.\cmder.exe /REGISTER ALL` as administrator.
 :::

 ## Installation